Mortgage

 USDA loans are assumable in two ways:

 With new rates and terms.
-Most USDA loans are assumable in this way, which transfers responsibility for the mortgage debt to the buyer at the same time as it adjusts the terms of the loan.
+Most USDA loans are assumable in this way, which transfers responsibility for the mortgage debt to the buyer at the same time as it adjusts the loan terms.
 When re-amortizing the debt with new rates and terms, the monthly payments and interest costs can change.

 With the same rates and terms.
 Available only in special circumstances, this type of assumption is usually reserved for family members who are exchanging ownership of a property.
-In these cases, the original mortgage’s rates and terms are preserved.
-Neither a review of the buyer’s creditworthiness nor an appraisal of the property is required.
+In these cases, the original mortgage’s rates and terms are preserved and neither a review of the buyer’s creditworthiness nor a property appraisal is required.

-Conventional loans are rarely assumable, because the mortgage contract usually contains a due-on-sale clause, which allows the lender to demand the entire remaining loan amount as soon as the property is sold.
-That would mean that, as soon as the buyer assumed the loan, the lender could step in and hand them a bill for hundreds of thousands of dollars.
+Conventional loans aren’t usually assumable, because the mortgage contract usually contains a due-on-sale clause, which allows the lender to demand the entire remaining loan amount once the property is sold.
+That would mean that, as soon as a buyer assumed the loan, the lender could step in and hand them a bill for hundreds of thousands of dollars.
 Not many buyers want to take that risk.

 Simple assumption is a less-common way to assume a mortgage.
-It’s a private transfer of responsibility for the mortgage from the seller to the buyer without the mortgage lender’s approval.
+It’s a private transfer of responsibility for the mortgage from the seller to the buyer — without the mortgage lender’s approval.
 Because the mortgage lender isn’t involved and doesn’t put the buyer through the underwriting process, it’s a much riskier transaction.
-If the buyer fails to make payments or otherwise breaches the mortgage contract with the lender, both the buyer and seller are liable.
+In practice, it means if the buyer fails to make payments or otherwise breaches the mortgage contract with the lender, both the buyer and seller are liable.
+Often, there are family ties or other pre-existing relationships between buyers and sellers who utilize simple assumptions.

-Mortgage assumption allows a buyer to take on the original loan balance at the original terms, but it’s important to note that it doesn’t account for home equity the seller has built.
-If the house has gained value since the original loan was issued, the loan may no longer cover the home’s actual value and the buyer will have to make up the difference.
+Mortgage assumption allows a buyer to take on the original loan balance at the original terms, but it doesn’t account for any home equity the seller has built.
+If the house has gained value since the original loan was issued, the loan may no longer cover the home’s actual value and the buyer must make up the difference.

 callout-icon